Let’s not die from embarrassment

 What can happen when we don’t talk about the embarrassing things

-My partner Randal was diagnosed with stage 4 bowel cancer, which had spread to his liver, nearly three years ago.
+My partner Randal was diagnosed with stage 4 bowel cancer, which had spread to his liver, nearly seven years ago.
 He’d been experiencing one of the main symptoms of Bowel Cancer – bleeding from his bottom – for some considerable time before he got a diagnosis.
 He’d been to a couple of different doctors who had indicated to him that it was ‘probably’ and ‘most likely’ Haemorrhoids.
 But we didn’t push to get a more definitive answer and neither did those couple of doctors.

 Five surgeries, chemo, radiation and three years later, we’re finally got Randal clear of cancer for six months.
 A massive win that we’ve been celebrating!